CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/WorkflowWorkflowInfo.md

 HasWorkflowTaskCount returns a boolean if a field has been set.

-### GetVar0ClusterProfile
+### GetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) GetVar0ClusterProfile() HyperflexClusterProfileRelationship`
+`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar0ClusterProfile returns the Var0ClusterProfile field if non-nil, zero value otherwise.
+GetVar0RollbackWorkflow returns the Var0RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar0ClusterProfileOk
+### GetVar0RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfo) GetVar0ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`
+`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar0ClusterProfileOk returns a tuple with the Var0ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetVar0RollbackWorkflowOk returns a tuple with the Var0RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0ClusterProfile
+### SetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) SetVar0ClusterProfile(v HyperflexClusterProfileRelationship)`
+`func (o *WorkflowWorkflowInfo) SetVar0RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar0ClusterProfile sets Var0ClusterProfile field to given value.
+SetVar0RollbackWorkflow sets Var0RollbackWorkflow field to given value.

-### HasVar0ClusterProfile
+### HasVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) HasVar0ClusterProfile() bool`
+`func (o *WorkflowWorkflowInfo) HasVar0RollbackWorkflow() bool`

-HasVar0ClusterProfile returns a boolean if a field has been set.
+HasVar0RollbackWorkflow returns a boolean if a field has been set.

 ### GetVar1SwitchProfile